-Whilst the ship burial of Mound 1 is undoubtedly the main attraction of Sutton Hoo, several other interesting discoveries have also been made there.
-For instance, there is a burial of a horse and its rider, and also burials that seem to indicate human sacrifice.
-More recently, it was reported that a lost Anglo-Saxon ‘palace’ has been discovered in Rendlesham, about 6km from Sutton Hoo.
+More recently, it was reported that a lost Anglo-Saxon ‘palace’ has been discovered in Rendlesham, about 6 km (3.73 miles) from Sutton Hoo.
 It has been speculated that Sutton Hoo and Rendlesham are intimately linked, the former being the burial place of the king who ruled in the latter.

 The Great Buckle from Mound 1 at Sutton Hoo, now on permanent display at the British Museum ( public domain )